Tufted jay: Socialization and territoriality

 The tufted jay is a social bird, living in flocks of 4–16 individuals.
 The size of the flock will change throughout the year, being larger during the non-breeding season and smaller during breeding.
 Flocks typically consist of a single breeding pair, other secondary adults, and several juvenile birds.
 Juvenile males who disperse from the flock do so at around 13–18 months of age.
 Groups of tufted jays stay together over the course of a year, and some last over a number of generations.
 Different flocks tend to be situated near to each other, but have territories which do not often overlap.
 When territoriality does occur, it is typically centered on areas used for breeding and foraging.

 The tufted jay has also shown limited hostility towards other species.
-Groups of Steller's jays' sometimes follow tufted jay flocks, with the two species ignoring each other, although a tufted jay may dive at a Steller's jay if it approaches a nest site or while the tufted jay is foraging.
+Groups of Steller's jays sometimes follow tufted jay flocks, with the two species ignoring each other, although a tufted jay may dive at a Steller's jay if it approaches a nest site or while the tufted jay is foraging.
 Conversely, other species such as white-eared hummingbirds and Aztec thrushes have been observed mobbing tufted jays.

 Breeding and nesting

 The breeding season for tufted jays starts in late March, and each flock contains only a single breeding pair.
 Nests are built cooperatively by the breeding female, second-year juveniles, and other females in the flock.
 They are built 5–15 m high in trees and are approximately 41 cm in diameter and 6 cm deep.
 The nest is made of sticks, with the nest cup consisting of roots and smaller branches.
 Females will sit in the nest even prior to any eggs being laid.

 Eggs are laid in April or May, with the clutch averaging two to five eggs.
 They are an olive colour with brown speckles, and measure 36–38 mm long and 24–25.4 mm wide.
-Only the female will incubate the eggs, while the male and other members of the flock provide food for the female.
+Only the female will incubate the eggs, while the male and other members of the flock provide food for the nesting female.
 The incubation period lasts 18–19 days, and hatchlings remain in the nest for roughly 24 days.
 Hatchlings are altricial (immature and helpless at birth) and born without feathers.
 The cooperative feeding of the nesting female extends to the hatchlings, with the flock passing food to the nesting female, who then passes it to the hatchlings.
 It is not known at what age tufted jays start breeding.